 Startups are job engines

-The sometimes fierce comments on the post show: There is at least a need for discussion.
-After all, startups hire average 3,5 employees in their first year.
+The sometimes violent comments on the post show: There is at least a need for discussion.
+Because startups hire an average of 3,5 employees in the first year.
 In comparison: 0,8 positions are offered by “regular” companies after the start-up in the first year.
 In other words: innovation means growth and needs motivated high potentials who live the idea of the start-up, drive product development forward, react flexibly to challenges and enjoy making decisions.

 Innovation is risk